 ‘The beasts’ are Hielan Coos

-I’m pretty sure that most drivers of Scottish tour buses and other tour guides have their own locations where the photogenic coos are guaranteed to have their clients tumbling out of their seats and trying to get selfies with them.
-(Not altogether recommended.
-Those horns are dangerous if your hairy coo suddenly swings his/her head.)
+I’m pretty sure that most drivers of Scottish tour buses and other tour guides have their own locations – so that when asked where to see Highland cows, the photogenic coos are on hand nearby and guaranteed to have their clients tumbling out of their seats and trying to get selfies with them.

 OK, OK, I knew you’d want to get to the main question.
 You came here for some views of coos.
 (Actually, further down the page you’ll find some interesting stories about Highland cattle and how important they were in the Highlands.)

-But for now, here’s where you can see ‘em.
+But for now: where to see Highland cows?
 Basically: all over Scotland.

 For Glasgow, it could be the Highland cattle in Pollok Country Park.
 Again, easy to reach from the city centre.